Click to see our latest newsletter.

 Making sure your vote counts.

-Democrats in the 24th LD played a big part in nominating Joseph R. Biden and Kamala Harris for President and Vice-President.
-We are united behind our nominees!
+Joseph R. Biden and Kamala Harris for President and Vice-President.
+Democrats in the 24th LD are united behind our nominees.
 Please work with us to elect them because the future of democracy itself is on the line!

 Through meetings of our members we endorsed the following candidates: